Harvest Pork with Pan Seared Pork Chops

 Pan-Seared Pork Chops Recipe

-We use thin cut pork chops for this harvest pork.
+We use thin-cut pork chops for this harvest pork.
+This is basically a jazzed-up, fall version of these pan-fried pork chops.
 Doing so allows you to enjoy all the great flavors of autumn and pork while taking less time to make.

 What’s in this Pan-Seared Pork Chops Recipe?